COVID-19 vaccine: Get the latest updates on children’s doses, booster shots and more. Learn More

 Final Thoughts

 The main point of this article is that you can prevent almost every health condition by eating well and exercising.
-It’s impossible to guarantee that you will never deal with any health issues, but you can (and should) do whatever possible to keep yourself healthy.
+Of course, it’s impossible to guarantee that you will never deal with any health issues, but you can (and should) do whatever possible to keep yourself healthy.

 Tomah Health